 You can duplicate build specifications.
 Right-click the build specification item you want to duplicate and select Duplicate from the shortcut menu to create a copy of the build specification item.

-You also can build an application programmatically from a build specification using the Build VI.
+You also can build an application programmatically from a build specification.